Tolman surface brightness test

 The Tolman surface brightness test is one out of six cosmological tests that were conceived in the 1930s to check the viability of and compare new cosmological models.
 Tolman's test compares the surface brightness of galaxies as a function of their redshift (measured as z).
 Such a comparison was first proposed in 1930 by Richard C. Tolman as a test of whether the universe is expanding or static.
 It is a unique test of cosmology, as it is independent of dark energy, dark matter and Hubble constant parameters, testing purely for whether Cosmological Redshift is caused by an expanding universe or not.
-For such a fundamental test of cosmology, it has seen very little attention (this page is a comprehensive summary of all work done).

 In a simple (static and flat) universe, the light received from an object drops proportional to the square of its distance and the apparent area of the object also drops proportional to the square of the distance, so the surface brightness (light received per surface area) would be constant, independent of the distance.
 In an expanding universe, however, there are two effects that change this relation.
 First, the rate at which photons are received is reduced because each photon has to travel a little farther than the one before.
 Second, the energy of each photon observed is reduced by the redshift.
 At the same time, distant objects appear larger than they really are because the photons observed were emitted at a time when the object was closer.
 Adding these effects together, the surface brightness in a simple expanding universe (flat geometry and uniform expansion over the range of redshifts observed) should decrease with the fourth power of 1+z.